Our unplanned family trip to Athens

 Mathieu and I ended up going on a trip to Athens because my parents were planning the trip.
 I heard them talking about it early in the planning and I asked if the two of us could join them.
 Of course, the answer was yes, and my dad started looking for an apartment where we’d all stay comfortably.

-My dad handled most of the planning of this vacation.
-It was very refreshing to just go on a trip and enjoy it, considering the amount of research and planning went into our travels to Italy.
+My dad handled most of the planning for this vacation.
+It was very refreshing to just go on a trip and enjoy it, considering the amount of research and planning that went into our travels to Italy.

 getting to athens from the airport